 - TNCs compete with local companies and may put them out of business or cause them to improve their products or services

 - TNCs provide other perks like subsidized healthcare, holidays etc.

 - In LICs, TNCs may provide training services for employees.

 - The working conditions may not be favourable

-- Would get more revenue from tax.
+- The government gets more revenue from taxes.

 - TNCs take the profit back to their home country.